MUSEQuBES: Mapping the distribution of neutral hydrogen around low-redshift galaxies: Discussion

 Finally, another form of bias can be introduced as a consequence of correlated galaxy properties (e.g., between $z$ and $M_*$ and between $M_*$ and SFR).
 As pointed out earlier, the merging of different samples helps us to mitigate such intertwined correlations (see Fig.~\ref{fig:prop}).
+We have not explored the effect of galaxy orientation with respect to the quasar sightlines in this work, as it is beyond the scope of this paper.